umfy/sanguine-oasis/posts/3-actions.md

 ## Resolving success in battle
 To perform an action pick an effect from the possible effects and roll the dice.
 You need at least one success from the dice roll to perform the task.
+At least one effect must be described before the roll, the details can be settled later.

 In a single roll all effects must be unique unless written with an extension ( -> ).
 It means spending more points on that particular effect will increase it's power.